 - Was it the right quantity?

-The final requirement (8.4.3) is all about how you communicate with suppliers on the product or service is you require.
 This is typically done with a purchase order but it could also be by contract or agreement.
 I have also seen other methods of spelling our requirements for suppliers, such as inspection and test plans, work briefs, statements of work and even forecasts are used in the communication process.
 The standard says that you don’t have to write these down in a document but I think it’s best practise to do so.

 In working through clause 8.4, the standard asks you to consider the following questions: